foxsi/ListenerLogger/README.md

 - On a given machine, a socket should `open` and `bind` to its own IP address.
 Then, it should `send_to` or `receive_from` a remote IP address.
 This is for UDP.
 For TCP, a local socket bound to the local machine IP address can then `connect` to the remote IP.
 - Things are easier if wifi is disabled on both the local and remote machines (GSE and Formatter).
 - Things are easier if neither machine is connected to the broader internet.
-- To configure network settings on both machines, do this:
+- So that both machines can talk to each other over Ethernet, configure their network settings like this:
     - Set static IP addresses on both; some local network like 192.168.1.XXX is good.
     - Set subnet mask on both to 255.255.255.0
     - Set router on both to 192.168.1.254
+    - Disable WAN/wifi interface
 - If it is necessary for the GSE-like machine to connect to the internet over Ethernet (not the Raspberry Pi though), do this:
-    - In System Preferences/Network, add an Ethernet
+    - In System Preferences/Network, add an Ethernet service (name it what you want) with the IP/subnet/router/DNS/etc settings for your internet service.
+    - Then, to prioritize _this_ interface for internet stuff, on macOS click the three dots on the System Preferences/Network settings page and select "Set Service Order...".
+Put the internet Ethernet service you just set up first (before the Ethernet service for talkint to the remote machine with static local IP).